SherpaCLI/.github/profile/README.md

 Welcome to the expedition.
 We have no idea how it will end, but the ride is announced to be epic :)

+This is just an organisation account so I could regroup my related repositories concerning Sh:erpa.

 ## Docs Website

 For more details about Sh:erpa, the available commands, features and syntax, check [sherpa-basecamp.netlify.app](https://sherpa-basecamp.netlify.app).